frothkoetter/cdw/README.md

 -----
 ## Lab 2 - External Tables

-1. Run DDL to create external tables on the CSV data files, which are already in cloud object storage.
+Run DDL to create four external tables on the CSV data files, which are already in cloud object storage.

 ```sql
 drop table if exists flights_csv;